The Girl in Twilight: Anime

 The series ran from October 1 to December 17, 2018, for 12 episodes and was broadcast on Animax, Tokyo MX, and YTV.
 It is also available on multiple streaming services.
 Sentai Filmworks has licensed the series and is streaming it on Hidive.
-MVM Entertainment have acquired the series for distribution via Sentai Filmworks in the UK and Ireland.
+MVM Entertainment has acquired the series for distribution via Sentai Filmworks in the UK and Ireland.

 Episode list

 Game

-The project also includes a free-to-play mobile game tie-in.
-The game shares the same writer, character designer, concept artist, composer, and main theme songwriter as the anime.
+The project also included a free-to-play mobile game tie-in.
+The game shared the same writer, character designer, concept artist, composer, and main theme songwriter as the anime.
 The game was released on iOS and Android.
 The game's service closed on January 31, 2019, although an offline version retaining some features was then made available.